About the Journal

 Case 3: The authors are dissatisfied with the Managing Editors Team’s decision

-If the authors find near all suggestions by the external reviewers and the Managing Editors, appointed and temporary, unhelpful for their own voice, DPJ may be not the best choice journal for their manuscript.
+If the authors find most suggestions by the external reviewers and the Managing Editors, appointed and temporary, unhelpful for their own voice, DPJ may not be the best choice of journal for their manuscript.
 In this case, the authors may want to consider withdrawing their manuscript and submitting it elsewhere, regardless of the Managing Editors’ judgment of seeing its promise for DPJ.

 In a case of disputes with the Managing Editors that they cannot resolve themselves, the authors are encouraged to contact the DPJ Main Editors — the Editor-in-Chief and the 2 Deputy Editors — for their help and authority.
 For this reason, only one of the 3 DPJ Main Editors may be appointed as a Managing Editor for any particular manuscript.